 In this situation the police applied to the Clerk Magistrate of the court for a criminal complaint.
 The Clerk shall conduct a show cause hearing.
-This is an important procedural stage before a complaint issues charging you with a crime.
+This is very important procedural stage before a complaint issues charging you with a crime.
 Attending a clerk’s hearing with a lawyer is most important.
-The lawyer may be able to stop the complaint and thereby avoid your arraignment and court appearances.
+The lawyer may be able to intercept the complaint and thereby avoid your arraignment and court appearances.

 I have been stopped for operation of a motor vehicle under the influence of alcohol or drugs?